- Software mixing of multiple audio streams, bypassing any restrictions the hardware has.

 Using Pulseaudio as alsa back-end by default

-To make all applications that support alsa but not pulseaudio to play sound via pulseaudio you need to install alsa-plugins-pulse (as well as the 32bit package if you are on 64bit) and set the following environment variable:
+To make all applications that support alsa but not pulseaudio to play sound via pulseaudio you need to install alsa-plugins-pulse (as well as the 32bit package if you are on 64bit) and run the following command to make it default:

 Disabling the OSS module